Differential Galois groups of $G$-connections with Coxeter singularities: Reductive subgroups of maximal degree

-Suppose first $\fg=\Sl_n$.
-Then $\fk'$ can have the following types: \begin{itemize} \item $B_{n/2}$ or $D_{n/2+1}$, $n$ is even.
+By assumption, $h(\fk')=n$; thus, $\fk'$ can have the following types: \begin{itemize} \item $B_{n/2}$ or $D_{n/2+1}$, $n$ even.
 This is impossible, because Lie algebras of these types have no faithful $n$-dimensional representations. \item $C_{n/2}$, $n$ even.
-This is the unique (up to conjugacy) embedding $\Sp_n \hookrightarrow \Sl_n$, obtained as the fixed points of the unique nontrivial pinned automorphism.
-The uniqueness follows from the fact that $\Sp_n$ has a unique faithful $n$-dimensional representation. \item Exceptional types.
+This is the embedding $\Sp_n \hookrightarrow \Sl_n$. \item Exceptional types.
 In this case, the exceptional subalgebra would have Coxeter number $n$ and a faithful $n$-dimensional representation.
 Inspecting Coxeter numbers and dimensions of representations of Lie algebras of exceptional types shows that this is impossible. \end{itemize}